tektoncd/website/content/en/docs/Overview/_index.md

 <!--
 ---
+title: "Overview of Tekton"
 linkTitle: "Overview of Tekton"
 weight: 1
+description: >
+  Components, benefits and caveats, common usage.
 ---
 -->

-# Overview of Tekton

-This document describes Tekton, its components, as well as its benefits and caveats.
-It also describes the most common usage scenarios for Tekton.

 ## What is Tekton?